zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Eqn.
-23.17 can be further simplified by converting the product of trigonometric functions into a sum.
+Its expression can be further simplified by converting the product of trigonometric functions into a sum.
 This can be achieved by inverting the Euler's formula (cf. Eqn.
 18.13?), which yields

 $$ \tag{23.18}
 	e^{i \phi} \sin(\theta + \phi) =